osandadeshan/osandadeshan/README.md

 <!--
 **osandadeshan/osandadeshan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-### About Me
-A highly focused Senior Software Automation Engineer experienced in a variety of automation and engineering positions.
-Organized, methodical and a keen eye for detail results in solid coding and trustworthy automation scripting.
-Understanding client requirements and communicating the progress of projects are core values in achieving long lasting business relationships.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...